 - Cornstarch: I love adding a little cornstarch to some cookie recipes because it helps keep the cookies extra soft.
 You can leave it out if you don’t have any with no other changes to the recipe needed.
 (The cookies are still pretty soft without it!)

-- Cream Cheese: Use half of an 8-ounce block of full-fat cream cheese.
+- Cream Cheese: You need 4 ounces of cream cheese for this recipe, so use half of an 8 ounce brick of full-fat cream cheese.
 Do not use cream cheese spread or whipped cream cheese.
 If using low-fat or fat-free, keep in mind that the texture of the cookies will be different.
 They won’t be as rich or chewy and could spread more.
 I recommend full-fat.

 - Freeze-Dried Strawberries: This cookie recipe only works with freeze dried strawberries (or try freeze-dried raspberries or blueberries).
 Do not use fresh or frozen strawberries.
 If you want to use those, try these strawberry biscuit cookies instead.
 I always find freeze-dried strawberries in my regular grocery store in the aisle with the dried fruit.
 Target, Whole Foods, and Trader Joe’s carry them, too.
 Or you can purchase them online.